 Voice phishing

-In addition to classic mail phishing, cybercriminals often deploy voice phishing, also known as “vishing.
+In addition to classic email phishing, cybercriminals also employ voice phishing, better known as vishing.

 Voice phishing

-In this social engineering attack, the attacker uses the phone to trick potential victims into obtaining sensitive information, such as login credentials, financial data and/or other confidential data.
-The attackers often pose as trusted entities such as: bank employee, government officials, technical support or representatives of well-known companies.
+In this social engineering attack, the attacker uses the phone to trick potential victims into pulling sensitive information, such as login credentials, financial data and/or other confidential data.

 A single phone call can be enough for a cybercriminal to cause a major incident.
-Our voice phishing actions are a good gauge of your organization’s current level of awareness and increase resilience against hard-to-find forms of phishing.
+Our voice phishing actions are a good measure of your organization’s awareness level and increase resilience against this form of phishing.

 How does voice phishing work?

-During the voice phishing attack, attackers use various manipulative tactics such as fear, urgency or threat to pressure the victims and get them to provide the requested information.
-These attacks can be carried out via phone calls, voicemail messages or automated calls asking victims to dial a specific phone number.
+During the voice phishing attack, attackers use various manipulative tactics such as fear, urgency or helpfulness to pressure or entice victims to get them to provide the requested information.
 In doing so, cybercriminals use sophisticated social engineering techniques to gain victims’ trust and convince them that the call is legitimate.

 Why should my organization conduct a voice phishing test?